 This approach completely removes the burden of storing data from centralized servers to a decentralized middleware, here Mishti Network for data custody.
 This is presently live with Zeronym’s Proof of Clean Hands, with deployment on Aztec and Hinkal Protocol.

-Secret Keys for any Identity
+Nullifiers: Secret Keys for any Identity

 Identifiers, whether arbitrary (like social credentials) or structured (such as Aadhaar ID or Social Security Number), can be used to create Secret Keys (Nullifiers) derived from Human Keys.
 These nullifiers prove ownership of credentials without revealing the actual credential data.